10 Tips to Prevent Food Waste Now in Family Meals

 3. Public Awareness Campaigns

-Governments across have launched awareness campaigns to educate the public on the importance of reducing food waste and how to do so in practical ways.
+Governments across Europe have launched awareness campaigns to educate the public on the importance of reducing food waste and how to do so in practical ways.

 Example: The United Kingdom’s Love Food Hate Waste campaign, supported by the government and the Waste and Resources Action Programme (WRAP), encourages households to waste less by providing tips on meal planning, portion control, and proper food storage.